credify-pte-ltd/credify-ios-sdk/README.md

 > **Important**: For the `pushClaimTokensTask` callback, you need to keep `credifyId` on your side.
 You have to send the `credifyId` to Credify SDK when you use the methods that require `credifyId`.
 E.g: call `bnpl.presentModally` method or create `CredifyUserModel` model.

-### The Service Instance
+### The Service detail

-Using the below code for showing the Service Instance page.
+Using the below code for showing the Service detail page.
 It will show all the BNPL details which the user has used.

 ```swift
 import UIKit